 A damsel in distress, sometimes known as a heroine in distress, is a character type, trope, and/or theme where a primary female character must be rescued by the hero.
 It has seen usage in nearly every form of media and has been perpetuated for centuries by mythology, folklore, poems, plays, literature, motion pictures, and video games.
 This character has evolved in film over the decades but it still persists in less extreme examples to this day.

-Damsel in Distress Meaning:
+Damsel in Distress Characteristics:

 • A princess or maiden in need of rescuing by a gallant knight.